timtroendle/emission-peaks-and-crises/README.md

     snakemake --profile profiles/default

-This will run all analysis steps to reproduce results and eventually build the report.
+This will run all analysis steps to reproduce results.

 You can also run certain parts only by using other `snakemake` rules; to get a list of all rules run `snakemake --list`.